 If you do not want to buy your spouse out, you may agree to relinquish other types of property in exchange for the business.
 For example, if your business has a value similar to the value of your marital home, you may agree to let your spouse keep the home if you can keep the business.

 Keeping your business is likely of the utmost importance to you when going through a divorce, but that does not mean that you should give up everything else just to keep it.
-At O’Mara Law Group, our Orlando family lawyers can advise on your case, outline your options, and give you the best chance of keeping your business without giving up your rights.
+At O’Mara Law Group, our Orlando Divorce Attorney can advise on your case, outline your options, and give you the best chance of keeping your business without giving up your rights.
 Call us today at (407) 634-6604 or contact us online to schedule a consultation with one of our attorneys.